blueag8/Photography_Website/README.md

 Solutions included resetting migrations.

+There is a current Bug in the "Products app" model.py.
+When making a migration
-Current Bug is in the "Products" model.py in the size field. error in model base 10()
+error in model
+base 10()